Childhood Acute Myeloid Leukemia Treatment (Professional) (cont.)

-Children with mosaicism for trisomy 21 are recommended to be treated similarly to those children with clinically evident DS.
-Children with DS who are older than 4 years have a significantly worse prognosis.
-Although an optimal treatment for these children has not been defined, they are usually treated on AML regimens designed for children without DS.
+Children with mosaicism for trisomy 21 are recommended to be treated similarly to those children with clinically evident Down syndrome.
+Children with Down syndrome who are older than 4 years have a significantly worse prognosis.
+Although an optimal treatment for these children has not been defined, they are usually treated on AML regimens designed for children without Down syndrome.

 eMedicineHealth Public Information from the National Cancer Institute